Bruce Nuclear Generating Station: Waste storage

 The Bruce station area is the site of OPG's Western Waste Management Facility (WWMF).
 The WWMF stores the low-level waste and intermediate level nuclear waste from operating its 20 nuclear reactors, including those leased to Bruce Power.
 As of 2009, there were 11 low level storage buildings.

 The WWMF provides dry nuclear fuel storage for the Bruce reactors.
 The Nuclear Waste Management Organization was mandated in 2002 by the Nuclear Fuel Waste Act to submit a proposal for the long-term management, which was submitted to the Minister of Natural Resources in November 2005 and approved by the government in June 2007.
 As of May 2017 it is seeking a separate site in Canada for a permanent repository for the used fuel from all of Canada's nuclear reactors.

 In 2013, OPG proposed to construct a Deep Geologic Repository (DGR) for long-term storage of low-and-intermediate level waste on lands adjacent to WWMF.
 The proposed DGR would be about 680 metres below surface.

 Future development

-New station (cancelled)

 In 2007, the Ontario Power Authority had recommended in a plan submitted to the Ontario Energy Board, to build a new nuclear power station consisting of at least two reactors.
 The leading candidate was AECL's Advanced CANDU Reactor.
 Since 2008, environmental assessments have been underway both at Bruce and at Ontario Power Generation's Darlington Nuclear Generating Station.
 In 2009, Bruce Power withdrew its application to the CNSC for the Bruce C plant.